How Canva uses Slack to scale a global graphic design platform to over 40 million people each month

 - Triage tech support requests with chatbots

-Keeping everyone connected throughout the company helps to set incoming hires up for success with the right systems, tools and Slack channels – no matter where the office is located.
+Keeping everyone connected throughout the company helps set incoming hires up for success with the right systems, tools and Slack channels—no matter the office location.

 Strengthening external partner relationships with Slack Connect

-Your company’s success often depends on people outside your walls who have specialised skills that can make quick-turnaround projects happen.
+Your company’s success often depends on people outside your walls who have specialized skills to make quick-turnaround projects happen.
 With Slack Connect, Canva can work faster with its external partners in a way that feels as straightforward and fluid as collaborating with its in-house teams.

-In 2019, Canva launched a seasonal campaign, ‘Pasko’ (the Tagalog word for Christmas), that invited people to design an online greeting card for their loved ones.
-The company and its external agencies relied on Slack Connect from the initial planning stages to the campaign launch.
-Says McKenzie, ‘Because the campaign was based on a single “big reveal” moment where we needed to capture the experience of family members being reunited, we relied on Slack to make sure that everyone was included across the latest updates.’
+In 2019 Canva launched a seasonal campaign, “Pasko” (the Tagalog word for Christmas), that invited people to design an online greeting card for their loved ones.
+The company and its external agencies relied on Slack Connect from the initial planning stages to campaign launch.
+Says McKenzie,”Because the campaign was based on a single ‘big reveal’ moment where we needed to capture the experience of family members being reunited, we relied on Slack to make sure that everyone was included across the latest updates.”

-‘The aim was to bring joy, get people excited by seeing their own designs and create a new way for people to see their family,’ she adds.
-‘The grand finale involved us sending a Filipino family based in Melbourne back to their family in the Philipines.’
+“The aim was to bring joy, get people excited by seeing their own designs, and create a new way for people to see their family,” she says.
+“The grand finale involved us sending a Filipino family based in Melbourne back to their family in the Philipines.”

-Slack Connect helped Canva to quickly build trust and rapport with external partners.
+Slack Connect helped Canva build trust and rapport quickly with external partners.
 By enabling Canva to work faster with agency partners in a channel, the team could easily address changing priorities, feedback requests and important campaign details.

-People from up to 20 different organisations can join a channel.
-For the Pasko campaign, Canva’s Slack Connect channel included Canva’s in-house PR and communications teams, who helped to pitch the idea to Havas, Canva’s PR agency in the Philippines, which steered logistics on the ground.
-There was also an internal brand studio that looked after creative assets, and a community team that facilitated the family’s real-life surprise moment.
+People from up to 20 different organizations can join a channel.
+For the Pasko campaign, Canva’s Slack Connect channel included Canva’s in-house PR and communications teams, who helped pitch the idea to Havas, Canva’s PR agency in the Philippines, which steered on-the-ground logistics.
+There was also an internal brand studio that looked after creative assets and a community team who facilitated the family’s real-life surprise moment.

 Boosting transparency, employee engagement and onboarding

-‘There’s that sense of belonging and just really being in the loop with a lot of things because of Slack,’ McKenzie says.
-Emoji can also help to make channel-based messaging more expressive and productive.
-‘For example, you could say, “This campaign is ready!”
-Then add an emoji reaction to acknowledge your colleague: a tick or a thumbs up.
-You immediately know who’s doing what.’
+“There’s that sense of belonging and just really being in the loop with a lot of things because of Slack,” McKenzie says.
+Emoji can also help make channel-based messaging more expressive and productive.
+“For example, you could say, ‘This campaign is ready!’
+Then add an emoji reaction to acknowledge your colleague: a checkmark or thumbs-up.
+You immediately know who’s doing what.”

 When new employees onboard, they can join many Slack channels straight away.
 Some of these channels include:

-- #kudos, to call out acts of awesomeness that anyone encounters across Canva
+#kudosto call out companywide acts of awesomeness that anyone encounters at Canva

-- #internal-infra-team, for anyone who needs to get in touch with Canva’s Internal Infrastructure team via a public channel
+#internal-infra-teamfor anyone who needs to reach out via a public channel to Canva’s Internal Infrastructure team

 Supporting the Canvanauts culture with Slack emoji